acmiyaguchi/ai4animals/audio_eda/README.md

 The soundscapes come in 10 minute intervals.

-I'll probably focus on a single soundscape to start with, and extract both embeddings and spectrograms from it.I'd
+I'll probably focus on a single soundscape to start with, and extract both embeddings and spectrograms from it.

-### download

 I choose 10 random files to download from Sept 2025.
 I assume that the time of day will affect what kinds of things are in the soundscape.